-Holding seven Mining Leases and one Exploration Permit for Minerals, Axiom continues to maintain a strategic tenement position in North Queensland.
+Holding seven Mining Leases and one Exploration Permit for Minerals, Axiom continues to review its position in respect of these tenements, particularly with recent copper and gold price increases.
+A renewal application over Cardross ML 20003 has been lodged with the Queensland Government’s Department of Natural Resources, Mines and Energy for a further three year period and is being processed.
 This aligns with our exploration strategy of building a portfolio of highly prospective tenements at various stages in the development pipeline.

 Principal mineral projects